-Olympus E-5 versus Panasonic GH5
+Olympus E-5 vs Panasonic GH5

-The Olympus E-5 and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in September 2010 and January 2017.
+The Olympus E-5 and the Panasonic Lumix DC-GH5 are two digital cameras that were officially introduced, respectively, in September 2010 and January 2017.
 The E-5 is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 12.2 megapixel, whereas the Panasonic provides 20.2 MP.
+The Olympus has a resolution of 12.2 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Olympus E-5 vs Panasonic GH5

 The physical size and weight of the Olympus E-5 and the Panasonic GH5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (18 percent) than the Olympus E-5.
 Moreover, the GH5 is markedly lighter (17 percent) than the E-5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.